 2-3 fresh jalapeños

 The pinto beans need to be inspected and picked over to check for small bits of dirt before cooking.
 Afterwards, place the sorted beans in a colander, and rinse thoroughly.

+Simmer the beans for a total of 2½-3 hours.
 After boiling for 2 hours, test the beans by making sure they are tender and soft by tasting one.
 Continue to cook for 30 more minutes if the beans taste undercooked.
 Adjust the salt if needed.
-Simmer the beans for 2½-3 hours.
 Once the beans are completely cooked, remove the beans from the heat, and allow them to cool for 15 minutes before serving.